dclux/dsc-oslor-dplyr/readme.md

 ## dplyr::filter

 `filter()` allows you to select a subset of the rows of a data frame matching some criterias or conditions.
 The first argument is the name of the data frame, and the second and subsequent are filtering expressions evaluated in the context of that data frame.
+If you supply multiple arguments and they are all added together.

 ### AND condition